AcademySoftwareFoundation/OpenColorIO/docs/introduction.rst

 comes from it's execution of the transforms defined in the OCIO configuration file.
 These transforms are either defined by the end user in a custom OCIO config or inherited from the publicly available configs.

+OCIO represents the culmination of years of production experience earned on such films as SpiderMan 2 (2004), Surf’s Up (2007), Cloudy with a Chance of Meatballs (2009), Alice in Wonderland (2010), and many more.
+OpenColorIO is natively supported in commercial applications like Katana, Mari, Nuke, Silhouette FX, and others.

 By specifying your desired ``config.ocio`` Config file in the local environment all OCIO compatible applications and software libraries will be able to see your